omarjuice/batch-boy/README.md

 **Note**: Any kind of processing or other logic can occur in the batching function.
 The only requirements are that it accepts an array of keys and returns a promise that resolves to an array of values.

+We are using `key.map` at the return of the function because `Batch` assumes that the values returned correspond to the keys passed in.

+Not only that, but corresponding data for a specific key is never guaranteed, so we must control for that by returning some kind of value for keys that dont have corresponding data.

+If you want keys that dont get mapped to corresponding data to be refetched next time `batcher.load` is called, we could simply assign the key to a falsy value.
+Otherwise, we give such a key an object or some other truthy value.
+Them the data can only be refetched with `batcher.reload`.

+We use `data.reduce` before that to place the data into an object so that map can do its thing.

 ## API